How To Become an Independent Medical Courier

 Most medical couriers work as independent contractors, delivering medications, supplies, specimens, test results, etc. You will work with confidential medical records that often are part of the deliveries and demand to keep them secure and safe.

-To start as a certified medical courier, you must get your HIPAA certification online.
-I suggest using hipaatraining.com, as it is one of the best and fastest websites to obtain your HIPAA training online.
-Courier companies may also require getting your OSHA certificate and Bloodborne Pathogens training.
-This training will give you the skills you need to secure a top medical courier job.
-Here is where you can get your full medical courier certification:
+To start as a certified medical courier, you must get your HIPAA and Bloodborne Pathogens certificates in 99% of cases.
+The medical courier certification cost usually ranges from $10 to $50 per certificate, and these certifications are typically valid for 1 to 2 years.
+We suggest using the websites below, as they are some of the best and fastest places to obtain your HIPAA and Bloodborne training online.
+This training will give you the skills you need to secure a top medical courier job

 The Interview: A Glimpse Into Your Future